 She hears it in her mind—not a building, but a sound.

-The architect sits alone with prepared piano and the rhythmic clicking of her typewriter, translating vision into blueprint.
+The architect sits alone with prepared piano and the rhythmic drawings on paper, translating vision into blueprint.
 She hears the dawn's melody and begins to answer it, her voice rising wordless and searching, humming the structure that wants to exist.
 The blueprint glows with inner light on her desk.
 She doesn't know yet what she's building—only that it must be built, that something beyond her understanding has asked this of her.

-Soprano, prepared piano, violin rhythm.
-The vision made audible, the first human voice on the album.
+Soprano, violins (driving rhythm), piano (gentle intervals).
+The vision made audible, the first human voice becoming rhythm itself.

 "BLUEPRINT (THE VISION)"